 Are your dives led by a guide?

 Yes, all our dives are led by an experienced Padi Instructor (Usually by Auston himself).
-The dive guide stays in the water until all divers are back on board the boat.
+We do try however to allow buddy pairs as much freedom as possible during the dive.

 Can I leave the guide and dive alone?

 We ask that you maintain visual contact with the guide at all times.
 This is for your safety.
 As we normally enjoy visibility in excess of 60ft this does actually allow you and your buddy a great deal of room to plan your own dive profile and choose your own depth within the limits of your qualification.

 We do not undertake deco diving.
 We will provide you with a computer so you can maximize your bottom time without requiring decompression stops.
 We do however require you to make a safety stop of at least 3 min's at 15ft after every dive, a hang tank is available under the boat on every dive.

 How long does a dive last?

 This depends on two factors, bottom time and air consumption.

 You get the maximum bottom time for a "no decompression" dive because that is calculated by the dive computer we provide.
 We also ask that for safety reasons you are back on the boat with 500 PSI in your tank.

 Within the above limits, actual dive time differs for each buddy pair.
 The important thing to note is that the dive for the group does not end when the first diver has to return to the boat.
 This means that experienced divers will be able to enjoy longer dive times.

 Can I wear gloves?